A daily update by email. Science news, great photos, sky alerts.

 Here are two solar halos spotted over separate parts of Canada, at different times of day, yesterday.

-A large ring or circle of light around the sun or moon is called a 22-degree halo by scientists.
+A large ring or circle of light around the sun or moon is called a 22-degree halo.
+They are caused by high, thin cirrus clouds drifting high above your head.

 Ski resorts are the best places to see fine halo displays, like this one.
 Why so beautiful and why so sparkly?
 Details here.